Porter Lainhart

-Porter Ward Lainhart (November 6, 1907 – August 18, 1991) was an American professional football quarterback who played one season with the Philadelphia Eagles of the National Football League (NFL) during the 1933 season.
-He played college football at Washington State University.
+Porter Ward Lainhart (November 6, 1907 – August 18, 1991) was an American professional football player who was a quarterback for one season with the Philadelphia Eagles of the National Football League (NFL) in 1933.
+He played college football for the Washington State Cougars.

 Early life and college

 Porter Ward Lainhart was on November 6, 1907, in Goldendale, Washington.
 He attended Goldendale High School in Goldendale.

-Lainhart played college football for the Washington State Cougars of Washington State University.
+Lainhart played college football for the Cougars of Washington State University.
 He was on the freshman team in 1927 and was a three-year letterman from 1928 to 1930.
 He also participated in track and baseball at Washington State.

 Professional career

-Lainhart signed with the Chicago Cardinals of the National Football League (NFL) in 1933.
+Lainhart signed with the NFL's Chicago Cardinals in 1933.
 However, he was later released.

-Lainhart was then signed by the NFL's Philadelphia Eagles and played in one game for them during the 1933 season, catching one pass for 20 yards.
+Lainhart was then signed by the Philadelphia Eagles and played in one game for them during the team's inaugural 1933 season, catching one pass for 20 yards.
 He wore jersey number 18 while with the Eagles.
 He stood 6'0" and weighed 180 pounds.